-4) Scholarships – The Chamber Foundation provides two $100 scholarships to School Counts! students at the senior awards ceremony.
-Two names should be drawn at random from the master certificate winners.
-If you do not have master certificate winners yet at your school, draw the names from the senior class School Counts! certificates.
+4) Scholarships – The Chamber Foundation provides $100 scholarship to School Counts! students at the senior awards ceremony.
+One names should be drawn at random from the master certificate winners.
+If you do not have master certificate winners at your school, draw the names from the senior class School Counts! certificates.
 Let the Chamber Foundation know the date/time/location of your senior awards ceremony so that a Foundation board member can be appointed to attend and to hand out the scholarships.

 Contact the Foundation directly for School Counts! certificate templates.